In this article

 What is Asset Turnover?
 How to calculate it with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about it.
-Furthermore, you will have access to an excel template that lets you calculate the Asset Turnover for more than 65,000 companies with just one click.
+Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the asset turnover ratio for any company.

 What is Asset Turnover?